IBM/event-streams/_11.1/02-installing/12-upgrading.md

 ## Upgrade paths

-Read about the upgrade paths for Continuous Delivery (CD) releases and Extended Update Support (EUS) releases for your version.
+Understand the upgrade paths available for Continuous Delivery (CD) releases and Extended Update Support (EUS) releases.

 ### Upgrade paths for CD releases

-You can upgrade {{site.data.reuse.short_name}} to the latest 11.1.0 version directly from any 11.0.x version by using operator version 3.1.0.
-If you have an earlier {{site.data.reuse.short_name}} version than 11.0.x, you must first upgrade it to [version 11.0.x](../../11.0/installing/upgrading/) before upgrading to 11.1.0.
+You can upgrade {{site.data.reuse.short_name}} to the latest 11.1.1 version directly from any 11.0.x version by using operator version 3.1.1.
+If you have an earlier {{site.data.reuse.short_name}} version than 11.0.x, you must first upgrade it to [version 11.0.x](../../11.0/installing/upgrading/) before upgrading to 11.1.x.

+**Note:** If your operator upgrades are set to automatic, minor version upgrades are completed automatically.
+This means that the {{site.data.reuse.short_name}} operator is upgraded to 3.1.1 when it is available in the catalog, and your {{site.data.reuse.short_name}} instance is then also automatically upgraded, unless you [set a schedule for the upgrade](#scheduling-the-upgrade-of-an-instance) by pausing the reconciliation.

 ### Upgrade paths for EUS releases

 No direct upgrade from EUS to the latest version is supported.
-Upgrade to [CD version 11.0.x](../../11.0/installing/upgrading/) and then proceed to upgrade your {{site.data.reuse.short_name}} version to the latest by following the instructions on this page starting with the [prerequisites](#prerequisites) (operator version 3.1.0).
+Upgrade to [CD version 11.0.x](../../11.0/installing/upgrading/) and then proceed to upgrade your {{site.data.reuse.short_name}} version to the latest by following the instructions on this page starting with the [prerequisites](#prerequisites) (operator version 3.1.1).

 ## Prerequisites

 - Ensure you have followed the [upgrade steps for {{site.data.reuse.cp4i}}](https://www.ibm.com/docs/en/cloud-paks/cp-integration/2022.2?topic=upgrading){:target="_blank"} before upgrading {{site.data.reuse.short_name}}.

-- The images for {{site.data.reuse.short_name}} release 11.1.0 are available in the IBM Cloud Container Registry.
+- The images for {{site.data.reuse.short_name}} release 11.1.x are available in the IBM Cloud Container Registry.
 Ensure you redirect your catalog source to use `icr.io/cpopen` as described in [Implementing ImageContentSourcePolicy to redirect to the IBM Container Registry](https://www.ibm.com/docs/en/cloud-paks/1.0?topic=clusters-migrating-from-docker-container-registry#implementing-imagecontentsourcepolicy-to-redirect-to-the ibm-container-registry){:target="_blank"}.

 - To upgrade successfully, your {{site.data.reuse.short_name}} instance must have more than one ZooKeeper node or have persistent storage enabled.
 If you upgrade an {{site.data.reuse.short_name}} instance with a single ZooKeeper node that has ephemeral storage, all messages and all topics will be lost and both ZooKeeper and Kafka pods will move to an error state.
 To avoid this issue, increase the number of ZooKeeper nodes before upgrading as follows: